 Image

-The Attorney General for B.C. announced the Province will not appeal the Court’s ruling.
-The Court’s full judgement will remain in force and negotiations for land management that respects & protects Blueberry River’s Treaty rights can begin.
+The Attorney General for B.C. announced the Province would not appeal the Court’s ruling and the Court’s full judgement remained in force.

 Image